VladStoyanoff/Data_Analysis_Project/README.md

 # Data_Analysis_Project

+In this read.me file I have layed out my thinking process and methodologies when analyzing big data with R. The guiding questions and deliverables are a standart for any analysis I perform, but the methodologies sometimes differ, respectively to what programming languages and frameworks I use.

 ## Ask
 ### Guiding questions
-● What is the problem you are trying to solve?
+● What is the problem I am trying to solve?

 The amount of annual memberships is too low

-● How can your insights drive business decisions?
+● How can my insights help with data-driven decision making at the company?

 By reaching a data-driven decision that directly impacts the aforementioned prolem, the company can increase it's annual members